torokmg/m5-time-series/README.md

     │   ├── blog.md                <- Blog post
     │   └── video_walkthrough      <- Link to video walkthrough
     │
+    ├── predictions                <- Generated predictions in submission format │
+    ├── models                     <- Trained models used for creating predictions │
     └── requirements.txt           <- The requirements file for reproducing the analysis environment